VatsalSangani/wisewellchatbot/README.md

 This project addresses challenges in healthcare accessibility, particularly in underserved regions, and demonstrates how AI can bridge the gap between patients and healthcare providers.
 Here is Full Detailed Analysis of my Project [->](https://drive.google.com/file/d/1ucEQ1LRTqdAbWjcJbxGy9SoE2CgrBLEN/view?usp=drive_link)
 ---
+## Lite Version of Wise Well Chatbot

+Due to huge resource requirement for this model to be deployed I have made lite version of my project which is deployed here [Wise-Well-Chatbot-Lite](https://wisewellchatbot.vatsalsangani.in/).
+I have also made a github repository for this lite version which is the [Wise-Well-Chatbot-Lite-Repo](https://github.com/VatsalSangani/Wise_Well_Chatbot_Lite) for you to understand the logic behind that version.

 ## Features